kubeshop/monokle/docs/tutorials/how-to-edit-configmap.md

-# How to Edit ConfigMap API Object
+# How to Edit ConfigMap

 Monokle is a fully integrated IDE for managing manifests.
 It provides instant access for debugging Kubernetes resources without looking into the YAML syntax.